uclaacm/hack-tooling-series/session-2-git/readme.md

 > *Note: The first merge doesn't create a merge commit as usual.
 This is because Git did a special kind of merge called a "fast-forward".

 ## Remote (Using Github)
+### Setting Up Github
 Git on one computer is great and all, but this would usually all happen using an online tool like Github.
 You can create a Github account by going to https://github.com/ (you're probably there already) and creating an account (school or personal email).

 Then, get can create a new repo by clicking on the "new" button, then filling out a name and clicking "Create repository".